March 23rd, 2021 Last Updated on: March 10th, 2022

 Did you know that Native Americans were not counted as people living in the United States until 1860?
 And 1890 was the first year that they were counted across the country, including on reservations and on unrecognized settlements.
 During the late 19th century and early 20th century, many Native people were being undercounted at disproportionately high rates.

-Things are getting better, but they aren’t perfect just yet.
+Things are getting better, but they're far from perfect.

 Before the 2020 census count began, hundreds of tribal leaders met with agency officials to discuss how to best count Native American populations.
 The goal was to begin fostering relationships with each other and dig down deep into the systemic problem of Natives being underrepresented during the census count.
 Together they wanted to determine the root causes, build trust between Native communities and the government, and find ways to ensure Natives in all areas of the United States will be counted.